Starting a Business in Vermont

 A small business will also need a bank account dedicated solely to it, and it needs to have all of the licenses necessary for operation.

-Visit the Internal Revenue Service website and obtain an EIN for the business.
+Visit the Internal Revenue Service website and get an EIN for the business.
 They’re free.
 Choose a business entity like corporation, LLC, etc.

 A small business can begin as a sole proprietor.
-But they will most likely wish to change to a form of corporation or an LLC.
+But they should change to a form of corporation or an LLC.

 This is in order to reduce risk.
 And it will make best use of tax benefits.